 This gives us a great opportunity to support your child in many different ways.

 If your child qualifies for the Pupil premium fund, you will have received a letter asking for suggestions for how you think the fund could support your child.
 A copy of this letter can be found below.
 Please consider your child’s strengths and the things they find difficult when considering support.
 They may have a sporting talent that we can help promote, a musical talent that you wish they could follow or it may be that you need help with trips and uniform.

-In addition to this, we are also offering parents a £200 budget which can be used towards school uniform, trips, clubs etc.
+In addition to this, we are also offering parents support with school uniform, trips, clubs etc.

-If you have any suggestions or ideas of how we can support your child, please contact Sarah Franklin who is the Pupil premium co-ordinator or complete the slip on the letter below.
+If you have any suggestions or ideas of how we can support your child, please contact Miss Turnell who is the Pupil premium co-ordinator via the school office or complete the slip on the letter below.